 The Two Mountains

-One of the reasons many ICs switch to managing is the desire to take a more strategic role, to have a seat at the table in the room where it happens.
-Unfortunately, becoming a manager comes with no christening of strategic authority.
-New managers often find themselves so overwhelmed with the new responsibilities, experiences, and relationships that come with supporting a team that the opportunity to think strategically seems perpetually out of reach.
+One of the reasons many ICs switch to management is to be more strategic, more influential, and more impactful.
+Unfortunately, becoming a manager doesn’t christened you with strategic authority.
+New managers are often so overwhelmed with new responsibilities, situations, and relationships that thinking strategically seems out of reach.
+You’re reactive rather than proactive.

 The First Mountain

-The first mountain you climb as a manager is learning how to support your team and take responsibility for their success.
-It’s like being a new parent, and you now have to learn to put the needs of others above your own so they don’t bump their heads on everything.
-You’ll learn how to be a better communicator, set expectations, and hold people accountable.
+The first mountain you climb as a manager is learning how to support your team and be responsible for their success.
+A new manager is like a new parent learning to put the needs of others above their own, helping the kids avoid bumping their heads on everything.
+In the first few years of managing, you’ll learn how to be a better communicator, set clear expectations, and hold people accountable.

-Unfortunately, there’s no shortcut to the top of the first mountain.
-There is only one long winding path: putting time into the role, having a variety of experiences, and building your instincts.
+There’s no shortcut to the top of the first mountain.
+There is only one long, winding path: time in the role, having new experiences, and building your instincts.
 You’ll go through performance reviews, support an under-performer, help people through promotions, help others transfer teams, succeed and fail at giving recognition, and participate in great and terrible product reviews.
-Each experience you collect is a part of your learning process.
+Collect each experience as part of your learning process.

-It’s important not to stress about the strategic chess you think you should be playing.
-The comfort of management won’t come tomorrow, by the end of the half, or even by next year.
-It will come over the long term as you try different approaches, encounter new situations, and make mistakes, a valuable and inevitable consequence of doing something new.
+Don’t stress about the strategic chess you think you should be playing.
+Being comfortable as a manager won’t come tomorrow, in a half, or even in a year.
+It will come over several years as you try different approaches, encounter new situations, and most importantly, make mistakes, an inevitable consequence of doing something new.

 The Valley

-There is simply no way to prepare new managers for how time consuming and stressful managing is.
+There’s no way to prepare new managers for how time consuming and stressful management is.
 This is the valley.
-Between planning phases, performance reviews, conflicting meetings, one on ones, and last-minute product reviews, you are always dealing with multiple simultaneous demands.
-A never-ending barrage of the next thing and the thing after that.
+Between annual planning, performance reviews, conflicting meetings, one on ones, and last-minute product reviews, you’re always dealing with several simultaneous demands.
+A never-ending barrage of the next thing and more meetings and meetings you think you should have been in.
 “If I only had more time,” you’ll sigh at your fully booked calendar.
-“Once we reach the next milestone in a week, this will all be solved,” you’ll tell your manager every other week.
-At the same time, you’ll likely be frustrated that you’re not in all the meetings you think you should be in.
+“Once we get through this bit of chaos, I can work on those big-picture projects,” you’ll tell your manager every week.

 How are you holding yourself back?
 Have you actually internalized the feedback you received?
-Do you not have enough time, or are you focusing your attention on the wrong things?
+Do you not have enough time, or is your attention on the wrong things?
 Are you taking on too much work?
-Are you looking at problems in the right way in order to solve them effectively?
+Are you looking at problems in the right way?

 The Second Mountain

-The second mountain you climb as a manager is driving the most important issues in the organization with humility.
-This involves learning how to operate at the right altitude (that’s a little mountain pun for you), find the big picture, and get to the smallest set of highest leverage decisions you can make to move the business forward.
+The second mountain you climb as a manager is driving important issues in the organization with humility.
+This means learning how to work at the right altitude (that’s a mountain pun), see the big picture, make important decisions, and help the move the business forward.

-There’s ever-growing complexity below you as you take on more responsibility and support more teams, which means you need to have ever-simpler language for knowing what are the most important issues.
-There’s likely one or two primary themes you need to keep in your head, that at the right altitude, all other decisions will fold into.
+As you take on bigger responsibilities and support more teams, you need ever-simpler ways to focus on the most important issues.
+Find the primary themes you need to remember, at the right altitude, that most other decisions fold into.
 You’ll repeat these over and over to the team as you help them understand why those concepts are critical.
-Any post about a reorg or half- or year-long plan is a means to articulate those primary themes.
+When you write about a reorg or a plan, you’ll talk about how it contributes to those primary themes.

-As you become a more senior manager, your strengths and responsibilities will start to overlap with those of your peers, as you naturally gain the product, design, and technical skills needed to build products.
-You will feel pressured to adopt even more of those skills, becoming a better product manager or engineering leader if you’re in Design, or vice versa.
-However, the path is still counterintuitive — it’s not to become more like your peers, but rather, to lean into your strengths and experience.
-You should be looking for the decisions impacting your primary themes and your area of expertise (e.g. if you’re in Design, you have to be relentlessly focused on building a great experience), because that’s where you can add the most value.
-If you can trace a technical decision to your theme, then you know that’s something to go deep on with the engineering team.
+As you become a more senior manager, your strengths and responsibilities will overlap with your peers as you gain the product, design, and technical skills needed to build great products.
+You’ll feel pressured to develop product management and engineering leadership skills if you’re in Design, or vice versa.
+However, you shouldn’t become more like your peers, but lean into your unique strengths and experiences.
+Look for the decisions affecting your themes and area of expertise (e.g. if you’re in Design, be relentlessly focused on solving user needs), because that’s where you’ll add the most value.
+If you can trace a technical decision to your theme, you’ll know that’s something to work with the engineering team on.
 The same is true for business decisions, data, research, or marketing.
-That means if you can’t trace it, or you can trust a good decision will be made without you, then you can let it go.
-It may not need you, or it may be at the wrong altitude.
+If you can’t trace it, or can trust a good decision will be made without you, you can let it go.
+It may not need you or it may be at the wrong altitude.

-The other part of that climb up the second mountain is approaching difficult problems with humility.
-I’m often struck by the candor of leaders in small group discussions, and I think it would come as a surprise to many ICs and new managers.
-For instance, in a meeting of VPs at Facebook I was once in, in response to a tough question, one replied, “Yes, that is a challenge I’m dealing with.
+The climb up the second mountain requires humility.
+I’m often struck by the candor of leaders in small group discussions, and I think it would surprise many ICs and new managers.
+For example, in a meeting of VPs at Facebook I once attended, in response to a tough question, a VP replied, “Yes, that is a challenge I’m dealing with.
 I would value feedback on how to solve that.”
-Openly and honestly discussing the problems you’re facing, with reasonable emotional detachment, gives room for others to contribute to solving very hard problems with you.
+Openly and honestly discussing the problems you’re facing with emotional detachment gives room for others to contribute to solving hard problems with you.

-There’s a lot more to this model, the paths and tools that help you up those mountains, but having a high-level framing and a map to the mountain you’re on is a helpful way to chart your own growth.
-I’m confident that if you are struggling through some of these areas, and brought this to another leader to discuss, they would be able to build on a lot of this.
+There’s more to this model, the paths and tools that help you climb these mountains, but knowing the map is a helpful way to chart your own growth.
+I’m confident that if you are struggling through some of these areas, and brought this to another leader, they could build on this with you.